UniversalRobots/Universal_Robots_ROS_Driver/README.md

    [passthrough
    controllers](https://github.com/fzi-forschungszentrum-informatik/cartesian_ros_control/tree/beta-testing/pass_through_controllers)
-   forward the trajectories directly to the robot, which then takes care of interpolation between the waypoints to achieve best performance.
+   forward the trajectories directly to the robot, which then takes care of interpolation between the waypoints to achieve the best performance.

 Please see the external [feature list](ur_robot_driver/doc/features.md) for a listing of all features supported by this driver.